postmanlabs/labs-docs/src/pages/docs/sending-requests/authorization.md

 * __Token Name:__ The name you want to use for the token.
 * __Grant Type:__ A dropdown list of options.
 This will depend on the API service provider requirements.
 * __Callback URL:__ The client application callback URL redirected to after auth, and that should be registered with the API provider.
 If not provided, Postman will use a default empty URL and attempt to extract the code or access token from it.
 If this does not work for your API, you can use the following URL: `https://oauth.pstmn.io/v1/browser-callback`
-    * __Authorize using browser:__ You can choose to enter your credentials in your web browser, instead of the pop-up that appears in Postman by default when you use __Authorization code__ or __Implicit__ grant type.
+    * __Authorize using browser:__ You can enter your credentials in your web browser, instead of the pop-up that appears in Postman by default when you use the __Authorization code__ or __Implicit__ grant type.
 Checking this box will set the __Callback URL__ to return to Postman.
 If you opt to authorize using the browser, make sure pop-ups are disabled for the callback URL, otherwise it will not work.
 * __Auth URL:__ The endpoint for the API provider authorization server, to retrieve the auth code.
 * __Access Token URL:__ The provider's authentication server, to exchange an authorization code for an access token.
 * __Client ID:__ The ID for your client application registered with the API provider.